 I’m always busy in the kitchen, but around the holidays I feel like I’m living there.
 Seriously, do you think I could fit a futon into the kitchen so I can at least grab a few winks in between batches of cookies, fudge and pies?

-I used normal sized Snyder’s pretzel twists this time.
+I used Snyder’s pretzel twists this time.
 You could also make little pretzel bites using mini pretzels or make these with other pretzel shapes!
 The big crunchy sourdough pretzels would be delicious too.

 To make this no bake recipe, you only need four ingredients: white chocolate, milk chocolate, pretzels and candy canes.

 - Pretzels- while it’s hard to tell in the photo, these are the larger sized Snyders Old Tyme Pretzel twists.
 You could also use pretzel rods if you prefer.

 - Milk Chocolate- Ghirardelli melting wafers melt smooth and taste amazing.
 No tempering needed.